gfazzito/Wwise-Godot-Tutorials/README.md

 # Wwise - Godot Tutorials
-Here you will find projects for the series of videos
+Here you will find projects for the videos.

 # Important
 Keep in mind that you´ll need to download and add manually the Addon for Wwise.
 For that, you can follow [this tutorial.](https://youtu.be/0H0PjuFgRnk)